Peter Grimwade

+Early life

+From a young age, Grimwade became interested in drama and writing.
+He was educated in Cornwall and studied at universities in Wells (Somerset) and Bristol.
+At the latter, he completed a post-graduate course in drama.
+Joining the BBC in the mid-1960s, Grimwade first worked as a film editor in the cutting department before moving on to the drama department.

 Career

-After joining the BBC in the late 1960s, Grimwade first worked on Doctor Who as a production assistant on Jon Pertwee's first serial, Spearhead from Space (1970).
+His first work in drama came with writing six episodes of police procedural series Z-Cars.
+At the same time, he was gaining experience in production as a production assistant.
+Grimwade first worked on Doctor Who in this capacity on Jon Pertwee's first serial, Spearhead from Space (1970).
 He occupied this position on a further five serials.
 He got his first chance to direct when he was asked to film some model shots for the serial The Robots of Death (1977) while the serial's actual director, Michael E. Briant, directed the rest of it in the studio.
 Tom Baker, meanwhile, used Grimwade's name to replace the scripted "Grimwold's Syndrome" illness mentioned in the script.
+Later that year, he completed the BBC's directors' training course and left the company in order to become freelance.

 George Gallaccio, producer of The Omega Factor (1979), gave Grimwade his full directorial debut on the episode "Out of Body, Out of Mind" in the series.
 Grimwade was also around this time a production assistant on the BBC's All Creatures Great and Small (1978) and Tinker Tailor Soldier Spy (1979).
 After directing the Doctor Who serial Full Circle (1980) from John Nathan-Turner's first season as producer, Grimwade was given the task of directing Tom Baker's final serial, Logopolis (1981).
 When Peter Davison became the Doctor, Grimwade first directed him in the serial Kinda (1982) and then directed Earthshock, featuring the return of the Cybermen after seven years and the death of the Doctor's companion Adric.